 An extract air pressure sensor is fitted as standard.
 This is disabled in the Trend strategy by default but can be enabled by the software switch "Enable Constant Pressure".

 When enabled, the unit will increase the fans speeds as required until the pressure differential between the extract air and atmosphere reaches the constant pressure setpoint.
-The pressure sensor is a 0-10v 0-1000Pa sensor on the iQ4E input 6.
+The pressure sensor is a 0-10v 0-1000Pa sensor.